 Address: 48688 Victoria Ln, Oakhurst, CA 93644

 Looking for a taste of luxury right next to Yosemite?
-The stunning Château du Sureau castle resort is complete with gardens, a spa, and the fantastic Elderberry House restaurant.
+The stunning Château du Sureau castle resort has gardens, a spa, and the fantastic Elderberry House restaurant.

-The spa facilities are divine after a day of exploring Yosemite, with specifically-designed hiker massages and European-inspired facials and cleansers.
+After a day of exploring Yosemite, the spa facilities are divine, with specifically-designed hiker massages and European-inspired facials and cleansers.
 Book a room for the most luxurious, relaxing stay in Oakhurst, California.

-The onsite restaurant, which is open to the public and not just visitors staying in the hotel, serves delicious meals in a fine-dining French-Californian fusion.
+The onsite restaurant, open to the public and not just visitors staying in the hotel, serves delicious meals in a fine-dining French-Californian fusion.